Elliptical wing: History

 Mitchell has sometimes been accused of copying the wing shape of Heinkel's He 70.
 Communications between Ernest Heinkel and Mitchell during the 1930s establishes Mitchell's awareness of the He 70 and its performance.
-However, Beverley Shenstone, the aerodynamicist on Mitchell's team, observed that: "Our wing was much thinner and had quite a different section to that of the Heinkel.
-In any case, it would have been simply asking for trouble to have copied a wing shape from an aircraft designed for an entirely different purpose."
+Beverley Shenstone, the aerodynamicist on Mitchell's team, observed that: "Our wing was much thinner and had quite a different section to that of the Heinkel.
+In any case, it would have been simply asking for trouble to have copied a wing shape from an aircraft designed for an entirely different purpose".

-Almost all Republic P-47 Thunderbolts, an American fighter aircraft, were outfitted with elliptical wings; only the last production models different, instead featuring squared-off wingtips, akin to the low-altitude Spitfire variants.
-The Aichi D3A, a Japanese dive bomber operated by the Imperial Japanese Navy, also used an elliptical wing that bore considerable similarity to that of the He 70.
-The Mitsubishi A5M fighter also utilized an elliptical wing design.
+Almost all Republic P-47 Thunderbolts, an American fighter aircraft, were outfitted with elliptical wings; only the last production models differed, with squared-off wingtips, akin to the low-altitude Spitfire variants.
+The Aichi D3A, a Japanese dive bomber operated by the Imperial Japanese Navy, also had an elliptical wing that bore considerable similarity to that of the He 70.
+The Mitsubishi A5M fighter also used an elliptical wing design.
 Several other types had planforms which differed relatively little from the elliptical.
-The Hawker Tempest II fighter aircraft, which later developed into the Hawker Fury and Hawker Sea Fury, also utilised a near-eliptical wing planform, although squared off at the tips.
+The Hawker Tempest II fighter, which evolved into the Hawker Fury and Hawker Sea Fury, also used a near-elliptical wing planform, although squared off at the tips.

-Since 2009, the British aircraft company Swift Aircraft have been reportedly developing a two-seater Very Light Aircraft, Light-sport aircraft and CS-23 category aircraft, the Swift Aircraft Swift, which features elliptical wings.
+Since 2009, the British aircraft company Swift Aircraft have been reportedly developing a two-seater Very Light Aircraft, Light-sport aircraft and CS-23 category aircraft, the Swift Aircraft Swift, which has elliptical wings.